dlutton/usps/README.md

 Error Handling
 ---------------------------------

-USPS API errors are returned as the Error Description from the response
+Errors are returned as the Error Description from the USPS API response

 Google App Engine settings